goodeggs/resource-schema/README.md

 [![NPM version](https://badge.fury.io/js/resource-schema.png)](http://badge.fury.io/js/resource-schema)
 [![Build Status](https://travis-ci.org/goodeggs/mongoose-resource.png)](https://travis-ci.org/goodeggs/resource-schema)

+Define a translation "schema" between mongoose models and API resources.
+Once you do this, you can:
+- Call methods to convert your models to resources and resources to models.
-Define schemas for RESTful resources from mongoose models, and generate express middleware to GET, POST, PUT, and DELETE to those resources.
+- Generate express middleware handle GET, POST, PUT, and DELETE requests for that resource.

 ## Table of Contents